Lamb Chops Recipe

 Should I trim my lamb chops of the fat?

 Nope boos.
-Keep that fat because it adds so much flavor and helps you sear your meat perfectly.
+Keep that fat.
+It adds so much flavor and helps you sear your meat perfectly.

 Filed Under: Beef and Lamb, Dinner, Easter, New Year's, Stovetop